 Exercising right to know and deletion rights

-To submit a request to exercise the right to know or the deletion right described above, please submit a verifiable consumer request to us by emailing us at Participant_services@empower-retirement.com or calling us at 855-756-4738.
+If Empower holds your data in connection with a workplace retirement plan, any request to obtain copies of your data or delete data under the CCPA, as described above, should be directed to the sponsor of your retirement plan (your employer or former employer who is the sponsor of that plan).
+Otherwise, to submit a request to exercise the right to know or the deletion right described above, please submit a verifiable consumer request to us by emailing us at Participant_services@empower-retirement.com or calling us at 855-756-4738.
 Only you, or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.
 Do not include any confidential information in any e-mail that you send pursuant to this paragraph.

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must include sufficient detail that allows us to properly understand, evaluate, and respond to it.